Shao-Group/EquiRep-test/README.md

 	dataset=dat3
 	# Replace dat3 with dat_aax2 or dat_aax3 to test on other simulated data
 	tool_dir=
-	# Put the location of your installed mTR here
+	# Put the location of your installed mreps here
 	```
 3. Change `run_evaluate_edit.sh` to select the dataset you'd like to use (options are dat3, dat_aax2, or dat_aax3):
 4. Run the following command to process all data files in the selected dataset.
 The evaluation will be run as well.
 The results will be saved in the folders `data/simulated_data/{dataset name}/error_10/mreps_results` and `data/simulated_data/{dataset name}/error_20/mreps_results`.